microsoft/OpenAIWorkshop/scenarios/data/prepdocs/README.md

 - formrecognizerkey - Document intelligence key
 - storagekey - Azure storage account key
 - AZURE_STORAGE_ACCOUNT - Azure storage account.
 Example: "kirbyadlsgen2"
+- AZURE_STORAGE_CONTAINER_SOURCE - The name of the storage account container where you store the data.
 - AZURE_STORAGE_CONTAINER - The name of the storage account container to upload documents to.
 - AZURE_SEARCH_SERVICE - Name of your AI search service.
 Example: "myaisearch"
 - AZURE_OPENAI_SERVICE - The name of your Azure OpenAI service.
 Example: "aoaiwestus"